 Zone Protection Logging

 Beginning with PAN-OS 8.1.2 you can enable an option to generate a threat log entry for dropped packets due to zone protection profiles.
 More information here.
 You must enable this feature through the CLI.
-(Hopefully, it will be default at a later date.)
+(Hopefully, it will be the default in upcoming releases.)

 Examining the Session Table